Casperqian/FunOTTA/README.md

 # Test Time Adaptation for Fundus Image Classification by Stable Feature Learning
-This is the official implementation of `Test Time Adaptation for Fundus Image Classification by Stable Feature Learning`.
+This is the official implementation of `Test Time Adaptation for Fundus Image Classification using Stable Feature Learning`.
 ## Get Started
 ```bash
 git clone https://github.com/Casperqian/FundusTTA.git